nexB/utilitycode/README.rst

 Note:
-Debian has decided that distutils is not a core python package, so it is not included in the last versions of debian and debian-based OSes.
+Debian has decided that distutils is not a core python package, so it is not included in the latest versions of debian and debian-based OSes.

 A solution is to run: `sudo apt install python3-distutils`